 Our Board undertook a review of its composition, the composition of its committees and the independence of our directors and considered whether any director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
 Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our Board has determined that Messrs.
-Corley, Warner and Palmisano, Drs.
-Link and Fountain, and Mses.
-Tammenoms Bakker, Andrews and Maniar, representing eight of our nine directors, do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the rules of Nasdaq.
-As part of such determination, the Board considered that a company in which a trust affiliated with Dr. Link is a minority investor and for which Dr.
+Corley, Warner and Palmisano, Dr. Fountain, and Mses.
+Tammenoms Bakker, Andrews and Maniar, representing seven of our nine directors, do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the rules of Nasdaq; of the remaining directors,

-Link's son-in-law serves as chief executive officer acquired the assets of one of our customers, including certain contracts for the purchase of LDDs and LALs.
-Our Board has further determined that each member of our Audit Committee, Drs.
-Fountain and Link, and Mses.
+Dr. Kurtz is not "independent" under Nasdaq rules because he is an executive officer of our company and Dr. Link is not "independent" under Nasdaq rules due to certain payments made by us in 2023 to a company in which a trust affiliated with Dr. Link is a minority investor and in which Dr. Link's son-in-law serves as the chief executive officer, as described further under "Certain Relationships and Related Party Transactions" below.
+Our Board has further determined that each member of our Audit Committee, Dr. Fountain and Mses.
 Tammenoms Bakker and Andrews, have met the additional independence requirements for Audit Committee members under the rules of Nasdaq and Rule 10A-3 under the Exchange Act.
 Our Board has affirmatively determined that each member of our Compensation Committee, Messrs.
 Corley, Palmisano and Warner, is independent in accordance with the rules of Nasdaq and Rule 10C-1 under the Exchange Act and has met the additional requirements for Compensation committee members under such rules.